hyperoslo/iOS-playbook/style-guidelines/Swift.md

 ### Use of Self

-Use `self` when required, for example:
+Use `self` only when required, for example:

 - When using optional binding with optional properties